-Figure 6.4 Measurement of the surface tension of the liquid The two formed parts of the surface pull each other with a force directly proportional to the length of the line.
+Figure 5.4: Measurement of the surface tension of the liquid The two formed parts of the surface pull each other with a force directly proportional to the length of the line.
 It is found that the forces of pull are perpendicular to the line separating the two parts and tangential to the liquid surface.
-Let $F$ be the magnitude of the forces exerted on each other by the two parts of the surface across the line segment AB of length $l$ .
-Surface tension is the force per unit length acting in the surface of a liquid perpendicular to one side of a line in the surface. $$\gamma = \frac{F}{l}, \text{ where } F \text{ is the force on either side of line segment } AB \text{ and } l \text{ is the length of line segment } AB.$$ The dimension of surface tension is $\gamma = \frac{MLT^{-2}}{L} = MT^{-2}$ and its SI unit is $\text{Nm}^{-1}$ .
+Let F be the magnitude of the forces exerted on each other by the two parts of the surface across the line segment AB of length l .
+Surface tension is the force per unit length acting in the surface of a liquid perpendicular to one side of a line in the surface. $\gamma = \frac{F}{l}$, where F is the force on either side of line segment AB and l is the length of line segment AB.
+The dimension of surface tension is $\gamma = \frac{MLT^{-2}}{L} = MT^{-2}$ and its SI unit is Nm^{-1} .
 Therefore, coefficient of surface tension is the force per unit length of an imaginary line segment drawn in any direction on the free surface of a liquid, the line of action of the force being on the surface and at right angles to the imaginary line segment.
-6.1.2 Surface tension in terms of surface energy Another way of viewing surface tension is in terms of surface energy.
+Note: Surface tension is the physical phenomenon, while the coefficient of surface tension is the numerical value that represent the strength of surface tension.
+5.1.2 Surface tension in terms of surface energy Another way of viewing surface tension is in terms of surface energy.
 A molecule in contact with a neighbour is in a lower state of energy than if it was alone (not in contact with a neighbour).
 The interior molecules have much more neighbours compared to the surface molecules.
 Therefore, the surface molecules have higher energy.
 In order to increase the surface area of certain liquid, work will have to be done against the force of surface tension.
 This work done is stored in boundary molecules (surface layer) of the liquid in the form of potential energy.
 Therefore, the liquid surface will have more surface energy due to the increased surface area.
-The work done against the force of surface tension to increase unit surface area at constant temperature is called surface energy ( $\delta$ ) of the liquid. i.e. $\delta = \frac{\text{Work done in increasing surface area}}{\text{increase in surface area}}$ Surface energy (also called free surface energy) of the liquid has the same SI units as that for surface tension, that is $\text{Nm}^{-1}$ or $\text{Jm}^{-2}$ .
-Consider stretching a film of liquid on a horizontal frame (Figure 6.5).
-Since the film has both an upper and lower surface, the force $F$ on $AB$ due to surface tension is given by $F = 2\gamma l$ .
-If $AB$ is moved a distance $x$ to $A'B'$ , then work has to be done against this force.
-The surface tension is independent of the surface area of the film because as the size of the surface increases more molecules enter it and by so doing maintain the average molecular separation.
-However, surface tension decreases with increasing temperature, because this decreases the binding energy.
-Thus, provided $AB$ is moved isothermally to $A'B'$ , the force on $AB$ will be constant and work done $= 2xy\gamma l$ .
+The work done against the force of surface tension to increase unit surface area at constant temperature is called surface energy (δ) of the liquid. i.e; $\delta = \frac{\text{Work done in increasing surface area}}{\text{increase in surface area}}$ Surface energy of the liquid has the same SI units as that for surface tension, that is, Nm^{-1} or Jm^{-2} .
+Consider stretching a film of liquid on a horizontal frame (Figure 5.5).
+Wire AB can slide smoothly along the frame.
+Since the film has both an upper and lower surface in contact with the wire, the force F on AB due to surface tension is given by $F = 2l\gamma$.
+If the wire AB is moved a distance x to $A'B'$, then, work has to be done against this force.
+The surface tension is independent of the surface area of the film because as the surface size increases, more molecules enter it and thereby maintaining the average molecular separation.
+However, surface tension decreases with increasing temperature.
+Thus, provided wire AB is moved isothermally to $A'B'$, the force on wire AB will be constant and work done = $2x\gamma l$.